Military low flying is used to train military aircrew. Low flying by military aircraft is carried out across all of the UK.

 - fixed-wing aircraft flying down to 250 feet from the ground

-- rotary-wing aircraft (eg helicopters) flying down to 100 feet from the ground
+- rotary-wing aircraft (for example helicopters) flying down to 100 feet from the ground

 Rotary-wing aircraft can also be authorised to go lower than 100 feet from the ground.